 Formed by plants, carbohydrates are compounds of carbon, hydrogen, and oxygen.
 They are often thought of as a food group, but this is not the case.
 One of three macronutrients – fats and proteins are the other two – carbohydrates come in three types; sugar, starch, and fiber.

 Foods containing carbohydrates break down into glucose.
-The glucose is absorbed into the bloodstream, creating an energy source for our brain, cells, and muscles.
+This is absorbed into the bloodstream and used as a source of energy for the brain, cells, and muscles.
 Our bodies store this as glycogen.
 When we haven’t eaten for a while or when we’re exercising, our liver converts glycogen into glucose, sending it to the brain and muscles.

 Why we need Carbs